Clay mineral: Classification

 Mixed layer clay variations exist for most of the above groups.
 Ordering is described as a random or regular order and is further described by the term reichweite, which is German for range or reach.
 Literature articles will refer to an R1 ordered illite-smectite, for example.
 This type would be ordered in an illite-smectite-illite-smectite (ISIS) fashion.
 R0 on the other hand describes random ordering, and other advanced ordering types are also found (R3, etc.).
 Mixed layer clay minerals which are perfect R1 types often get their own names.
 R1 ordered chlorite-smectite is known as corrensite, R1 illite-smectite is rectorite.

 X-ray rf(001) is the spacing between layers in nanometers, as determined by X-ray crystallography.
 Glycol (mg/g) is the adsorption capacity for glycol, which occupies the interlayer sites when the clay is exposed to a vapor of ethylene glycol at 60 C for eight hours.
 CEC is the cation exchange capacity of the clay.
 K2O (%) is the percent content of potassium oxide in the clay.
 DTA describes the differential thermal analysis curve of the clay.

 Clay and the origins of life

+The clay hypothesis for the origin of life was proposed by Graham Cairns-Smith in 1985.
+It postulates that complex organic molecules arose gradually on pre-existing, non-organic replication surfaces of silicate crystals in contact with an aqueous solution.
+The clay mineral montmorillonite has been shown to catalyze the polymerization of RNA in aqueous solution from nucleotide monomers, and the formation of membranes from lipids.
+In 1998, Hyman Hartman proposed that "the first organisms were self-replicating iron-rich clays which fixed carbon dioxide into oxalic acid and other dicarboxylic acids.
+This system of replicating clays and their metabolic phenotype then evolved into the sulfide rich region of the hot spring acquiring the ability to fix nitrogen.
+Finally phosphate was incorporated into the evolving system which allowed the synthesis of nucleotides and phospholipids."